rgitrepo/kubernetes-beginner-to-pro/docs/day11/prometheus.md

 ---

 ## 9. Best Practices for Using Prometheus
 - **Configure proper scraping intervals**: Choose appropriate scraping intervals based on the metric’s importance.
 Critical metrics may require shorter intervals.
+Normally intervals are between 30-60s.
+For financial applications they are around 10-15s.
 - **Use labels effectively**: Leverage labels to categorize and aggregate metrics in Prometheus queries.
 - **Alert on actionable metrics**: Avoid alert fatigue by setting up alerts only on critical issues that require human intervention.
 - **Leverage Grafana for visualization**: Combine Prometheus with Grafana for effective visualizations.